Image Slider

 Sushi Mitsuyoshi is an intimate sushi spot in Shinjuku, offering a refined Edomae omakase experience with seasonal ingredients.
 The chef crafts traditional sushi courses, complemented by a range of simmered and grilled dishes.
 Patrons can enjoy a selection of premium sake, shochu, and even champagne, including rare domestic options.

 The restaurant’s hidden location and blend of modern and traditional interiors make it a popular choice for special occasions.
-Lunch and dinner omakase courses are available, including a short course for those short on time.
+Lunch and dinner omakase courses are available, including a short course for those in a hurry.

 2. Yakitori Ruike